Join us for an adventure in flavor!

 Slow Cooker Method

 This meatball stew is equally delicious in a slow cooker.
-Simply brown the meatballs as described above, then remove to a plate.
+First, I brown the meatballs as described above, then set them aside on a plate.

-Transfer the vegetable mixture to the crock pot, along with all remaining stew ingredients except corn starch.
-Mix well, then place the meatballs into the mixture.
+Next, I transfer the sautéed vegetables to the slow cooker along with all the remaining stew ingredients, except for the cornstarch.
+I mix everything together well, then gently place the meatballs into the mixture.

-Cover and cook on low for 5-6 hours, or high for 2-3 hours.
-When stew has finished cooking, combine corn starch with ¼ cup cold water.
-Mix well, then slowly stir into the stew.
-Allow to cook 5-10 minutes longer, uncovered, to allow the stew to thicken.
+I cover the slow cooker and cook on low for 5-6 hours, or on high for 2-3 hours if I’m in a rush.
+Once the stew is finished cooking, I combine the cornstarch with ¼ cup of cold water, mix it well, and slowly stir it into the stew.
+I let it cook for an additional 5-10 minutes, uncovered, to allow the stew to thicken to perfection.

 Instant Pot Method

-Add in remaining ingredients.
-Stir well, making sure to scrape any browned bits off the bottom.
-Place meatballs into the mixture.
+Next, I add all the remaining ingredients to the pot, again minus the cornstarch, making sure to stir well and scrape any browned bits off the bottom.
+Then, I gently place the meatballs back into the mixture.

-Add the lid, seal, and cook on high pressure for 25 minutes, followed by a natural pressure release.
+I seal the Instant Pot with the lid and cook on high pressure for 25 minutes, followed by a natural pressure release.

-Combine corn starch with ¼ cup cold water.
-Mix well, then slowly stir into the stew.
-Allow to cook on Saute mode for 5-10 minutes to allow the stew to thicken.
+After the pressure has naturally released, I combine the cornstarch with ¼ cup of cold water, mix it well, and slowly stir it into the stew.
+Then, I switch the Instant Pot back to Saute mode and let it cook for 5-10 minutes to allow the stew to thicken.

 Serving Suggestions